-Jaime Reed - South Australia
+Jaime Reed - Quit Smoking Facilitator

 I smoked for 19 years and tried to stop countless times.
 The longest I ever managed to stop smoking for was three months.
 Several times I was able to stop smoking for a couple of weeks but mostly it was only a few hours before I would start smoking again.
 I tried to stop using willpower, patches and nicotine gum but it didn’t work because I felt like I couldn’t relax or concentrate without smoking.
 There was a constant tug of war going on inside me because I desperately wanted to stop smoking but I also desperately wanted to keep smoking and the cigarettes won the battle every time.
 As a nurse I looked after people who had died from illnesses caused by smoking but even with that experience I still wasn’t able to stop smoking.